lraj23/tone-tag-framework/README.md

 This bot is designed to help people using tone tags with using them (sort of)!
 Including a tone tag in your message in a channel with the bot will prompt it to ask you if you want to include said tone tag's warning in the channel.

+### Theme Explanation

+The theme for this week was `framework`, which honestly doesn't seem very obviously fitting for this project beyonds its name.
+The way this project fits the theme `framework` is in that when a tone tag warning is added, it creates a "framework" around the message sent.
+(Yes I'm hanging on by a thread here.)

 ### Commands

 There are a LOT of commands on this bot because of all the tone tags!